Next Review Date: 07/17/2014

 10. Subjects may consult with the University’s Office of the General Counsel concerning the investigation.
 The Office of the General Counsel will provide legal advice to the subject regarding issues in the investigation unless a divergence of interest prevents it from doing so, it being understood that at all times the Office of the General Counsel represents the interests of the University.
 If legal services are provided to the subject by the Office of the General Counsel, the attorney-client privilege may not be invoked by the subject to prevent disclosure to the campus or University of information obtained by the attorney providing the services.
 The subject will be advised whenever it appears that a divergence of interest may require the attorney to withdraw from providing such legal services to the subject.

 11. Subjects are free at any time to retain their own counsel to represent them with regard to the investigation and may request the University to pay or reimburse the attorney's fees.
-Such requests should be directed to the Senior Vice Chancellor for faculty and to the Vice Chancellor External & Business Affairs for staff.
+Such requests should be directed to the Executive Vice Chancellor for faculty and to the Vice Chancellor and Chief Financial Officer for staff.
 Requests will be considered consistent with statutory law, case law, and campus and University practice, but UC Policy creates no entitlement to such payments or reimbursements.

 12. No allegation of wrongdoing against a subject shall be considered sustained, unless at a minimum, a preponderance of the evidence supports the allegation.